Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: 3D Surface Code Lattice Surgery

-Next we consider $\mathcal{SC}_{r}^{(1)}$ and $\mathcal{SC}_{r}^{(2)}$.
-The code formed by merging these two codes has no additional $X$ stabilizers, but some $X$ stabilizers which were present before the merge are modified ($r$-cuboctahedra and 2D flattenings with faded and non-faded sections in Figure~\ref{fig:3d-3d ls}).
-The merged code has 16 new $Z$ stabilizers associated with the $gb$-faces of the new cuboctahedra ($gb$-faces in the faded section of Figure~\ref{fig:3d-3d ls}).
-In addition, there are four new $Z$ stabilizers associated with edges on the $r$-boundaries (faded section of $r$-boundaries in Figure~\ref{fig:3d-3d ls}).
+Next, we consider $\mathcal{SC}_{r}^{(1)}$ and $\mathcal{SC}_{r}^{(2)}$.
+The code formed by merging these two codes has no additional $X$ stabilizers, but some $X$ stabilizers which were present before the merge are modified ($r$-cuboctahedra and $rb$-faces on the the $b$-boundaries with dashed and continuous edges in Figure~\ref{fig:3d3dls}).
+The merged code has 16 new $Z$ stabilizers associated with the $gb$-faces of the new cuboctahedra ($gb$-faces in the sublattice with dashed edges in Figure~\ref{fig:3d3dls}).
+In addition, there are eight new $Z$ stabilizers associated with edges on the $r$-boundaries (blue (dark grey) circular segments with dashed edges in Figure~\ref{fig:3d3dls}).
 However, these new $Z$ stabilizers are not all independent.
-In the merged lattice, we have four additional complete cuboctahedra and a single additional complete octahedron when compared with the intial lattices.
-Therefore, we must remove five $Z$ stabilizers from the stabilizer group.
+In the merged lattice, we have four additional complete cuboctahedra and a single additional complete octahedron when compared with the initial lattices.
+The stabilizers associated with the $rg$-faces of these polyhedra multiply to the identity, so we must remove a stabilizer from the list of new stabilizer generators for each new complete polyhedron.
 We also have two additional half octahedra whose edges and faces have associated stabilizers which multiply to the identity (see Figure~\ref{fig:halfoct redund} for an example of such a half octahedron).
-Therefore we must remove another two $Z$ stabilizers from the stabilizer group.
-In total, the merged code has 13 additional stabilizers and therefore has one logical qubit (for the reason given in the previous paragraph).
-One can construct $\overline{Z}_{r}^{(1)}\otimes\overline{Z}_{r}^{(2)}$ operators from combinations of the new $Z$ stabilizers we have just described.
+Therefore, we remove two more stabilizers from the list of new stabilizer generators.
+Finally, the stabilizers associated with the four edges of $rb$-faces on the $r$-boundaries multiply to the identity, so we must remove half of the new weight two $Z$ stabilizers from the list of new stabilizer generators.
+The merged code, therefore, has 13 new stabilizer generators and 12 additional qubits.
+Hence, the merged code encodes a single logical qubit, as required.